coron/checkmasks/README.md

 This is an implementation in Common Lisp of the techniques described in the paper:

-[Cor17b] Jean-Sebastien Coron.
+[Cor17b] Jean-Sébastien Coron.
 Formal Verification of Side-Channel Countermeasures via Elementary Circuit Transformations.
-IACR eprint archive. https://eprint.iacr.org/2017/879.pdf
+ACNS 2018: 65-82. https://eprint.iacr.org/2017/879.pdf

 #### Generic verification of security properties:
 * Generic verification of the t-SNI of multiplication-based refreshing